santod-1724862/info478_final_group5/README.md

 - Our current purpose for proposing this type of analysis on automobile related traffic incidences and the finding the main reason for its prevalence in the United States.
 Interest in the topic relates to whether the belief that young drivers are most dangerous and what factors most impact outcomes of traffic accidents.

-__DELETE ME We anticipate to struggle finding novel insights in our source datasets.
-Purportedly, most of the data collected has already been thoroughly analyzed, so we expect to spend a decent amount of time trying to find unique research question to answer.
-Furthermore, in files that multiple group members are working on we expect to run in to merge conflicts, so we will rely on consistent communication to manage this problem.
-Finally, we also expect to struggle with cleaning and joining the datasets, which is a common problem for data collected from different sources.
-DELETE ME__

 ## Existing Research

 _Driver-related risk factors of fatal road traffic crashes associated with alcohol or drug impairment_